TownesZhou/InGram/README.md

 - aggregate the results for negative heads and negative tails as entity rankings, and
 - report the MR, MRR, Hits@1, Hits@3, and Hits@10 for both entity rankings and relation rankings.

+We also report a mixed metric, where each positive triplet is ranked against 12 negative heads, 12 negative tails, and 26 negative relations.
+These negative heads, tails, and relations are taken from thosed sampled above.

 See `evaluation.py` for modification details.

 ## Data split and data loader